sirmaxworld/ai-solver/PRICING.md

 ### Can I switch plans?
 Yes!
 Upgrade or downgrade anytime.
 Changes take effect on your next billing cycle.

-### What happens if I exceed API limits?
+### What happens if I exceed token limits?
 We'll notify you at 80% usage.
-You can upgrade or purchase additional credits ($10 per 1,000 calls).
+You can upgrade or purchase additional tokens ($0.10 per 1K tokens).

 ### Is there a free trial?
 Yes!
 14-day free trial for all paid tiers.
 No credit card required.